 There are more uses for Sally Hansen Nail Polish than just making nails look pretty.
-Nail polish is very much like the paint that is used on cards, which means it bonds and seals with other things easily and is effective in some applications where a very small amount is needed for a temporary bond.
+Nail polish is very much like the paint that is used on cards, which means it bonds and seals with other things quickly and is useful in some applications where a minimal amount is needed for a temporary bond.

 10 Practical Uses for Sally Hansen Nail Polish

 1. Stop a Run.
 For years women have been using nail polish to stop a run in their pantyhose.
 Nail polish also works well for stopping snags and runs in other clothing items.

 2. Prevent Rust.
 If you have a small spot in your vehicle where the paint has come off, add a dab of nail polish.
 It covers the body temporarily so that it doesn’t rust, giving you time to repair it the right way.

 3. Colour Code.
 If you have a lot of keys, try dabbing them with nail polish, so you know what each one is for.
 You might also use this as a way to tell your keys from someone else’s.

 4. Keep shoelaces solid.
 When your laces start to come unravelled, just dip the ends in Sally Hansen nail polish.
 You may use your shoelaces last longer, and you can even start a new trend.

 5. Mark settings.
 Whether it’s your thermostat, dryer setting, washer sets, faucet, or any other place where you need to save a setting, mark the safe zone with a bit of nail polish.